Configuration

 Set the channel to a number between 1-11 (all ESP32s must share the same channel)

 Set the TX & RX pin according to your configuration.
 Set with the default firmware you need to connect a UART to USB adapter to the ESP32.
 Define the pins used for the connection here.
-If you are running the experimental USBSerial
+If you are running the USBSerial

 firmware, you will not be able to see these options since all serial data is sent via the USB port.